mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 If you've been through the Zero to Mastery TensorFlow for Deep Learning course, you've had plenty of experience troubleshooting different models.

-But for reference, here are some the main issues you might run into (inside and outside of the exam):
+But for reference, here are some of the main issues you might run into (inside and outside of the exam):

 - **Input and output shape**s — print these out if you're stuck.
 - **Input and output datatypes** — TensorFlow usually prefers float32.